Vajiralongkorn: Srirasmi Suwadee

 Vajiralongkorn married for a third time on 10 February 2001, to Srirasmi Suwadee (royal name: Akharaphongpreecha), a commoner of modest background who had been in his service since 1992.
 The marriage was not disclosed to the public until early 2005.
 She gave birth to a son, Prince Dipangkorn Rasmijoti, on 29 April 2005 and was then elevated to the rank of princess.
 Her son was immediately elevated to the rank of prince.
 In a magazine interview shortly after that, Vajiralongkorn stated his intention to settle down.

-In November 2014, however, Vajiralongkorn sent a letter to the interior ministry asking for Princess Srirasmi's family to be stripped of the royal name Akharaphongpreecha awarded to her, following allegations of corruption against seven of her relatives.
-The following month, Srirasmi relinquished her royal titles and the royal name and was officially divorced from Vajiralongkorn.
-She received 200 million baht (US$5.5 million) as a settlement.
-They had been married for 13 years.
+In November 2014, however, Vajiralongkorn sent a letter to the interior ministry asking for Srirasmi's family to be stripped of the royal name Akharaphongpreecha awarded to her, following allegations of corruption against seven of her relatives.
+The following month, Srirasmi relinquished her royal titles and name and was officially divorced from Vajiralongkorn.

 Suthida Tidjai

 On 1 May 2019, three days before his coronation, Vajiralongkorn married Suthida Tidjai, former acting commander of Royal Thai Aide-de-Camp Department.
 Suthida was therefore made the queen consort of King Vajiralongkorn whose coronation took place in Bangkok on 4–6 May 2019.
 The marriage registration took place at the Amphorn Sathan Residential Hall in Bangkok, with his sister Princess Sirindhorn and President of Privy Council Prem Tinsulanonda as witnesses.